Experimentally Realizing Convolution Processing in the Photonic Synthetic Frequency Dimension: Materials and Methods

-In this Section, we describe the experimental calibration process of $\gamma + \gamma_{\rm cst}$.
+\paragraph*{Calibration of the loss rate} In this Section, we describe the experimental calibration process of $\gamma + \gamma_{\rm cst}$.
 Without any modulation from the electro-optical modulator (JDSU model 10020476), we measure the output intensity $I(\Delta\omega)$ from the drop-port of the ring resonator, in the same way as described in Section \ref{sect_synthe}. $I(\Delta\omega)$ is related to $\gamma + \gamma_{\rm cst}$ by,